learn-co-curriculum/python-p4-flask-sqlalchemy-pt2/README.md

   response has a status code of 200, which means that the resource exists and is accessible at the provided URL.

-Run `python app/app.py` from the command line and navigate to 127.0.0.1:5555.
+Enter the `app/` directory if you're not there already and run `python app.py`.
-You should see this message in your browser:
+Navigate to 127.0.0.1:5555, and you should see this message in your browser:

 ![h1 text "Welcome to the pet/owner directory!" in Google Chrome]( https://curriculum-content.s3.amazonaws.com/python/flask-sqlalchemy-pt2-1.png